• Skip to main content

 Planning and writing a novel is a complicated process. it’s easy to find yourself in a hopeless jumble when you are not organized or disciplined.

-For you to know which events were foreshadowed and which wasn’t, you need to revise your novel to know this and then carry out the necessary adjustment.
+To know which events were foreshadowed and which weren’t, you need to revise your novel to know this and then make the necessary adjustment.

 Examples of Foreshadowing